-- 3. Typically, the vertical bars are erected as the wall erection proceeds and must be installed prior to the horizontal bars, except at corners. - 4.
-If specified, the vertical bars are tied to the foundation dowels by lifting the individual component approximately 12".
+4. If specified, the vertical bars are tied to the foundation dowels by lifting the box connectors approximately 12".
 This must be done prior to placing the horizontal bars.

-- 5. In some cases, the vertical bars are tied to the foundation dowels prior to erecting the CONFORM® components.
-The individual components are lifted over the top of the vertical bars. - 6.
-Horizontal bars are installed after the vertical bars and are placed through the coring in the CONFORM components.
+5. In some cases, the vertical bars are tied to the foundation dowels prior to erecting the CONFORM[®] components and the box connectors are lifted over the top of the vertical bars.

+6. Horizontal bars are installed after the vertical bars and are placed through the coring in the CONFORM components.
 The recommended length for a horizontal bar is 5500 mm (18').
 The horizontal bars are installed after each 4667 mm (16') length of wall is erected or after each second wall section erected.
 The horizontal bars are lapped with the previous bars, as specified on the structural drawings.
 The ends of the bars do not project beyond the web of the last component so that the next component can be slid into place.